Alyssa Brito: College career

 During her junior year in 2023, she appeared in all 62 games with 61 starts at third base, and hit .412 with 17 home runs, 17 doubles, 60 RBIs, 48 runs scored and 140 total bases.
 She led the team in doubles, tied for the team-lead in home runs and ranked second in batting average.
 She also led the team with an .824 slugging percentage and ranked third on the team with a .477 on-base percentage.
 Defensively she had a .960 fielding percentage with 45 putouts, 76 assists and only five errors.
 During the regional finals of the 2023 NCAA Division I softball tournament against California, she went 2-for-3 with two home runs and tied a career-high with five RBIs.
 During the 2023 Women's College World Series, she hit .417, with one RBI, two runs scored, and drawing three walks, to help Oklahoma win their third consecutive national championship.
 Following the season she was named an all-Big 12 first team honoree and a unanimous NFCA first team All-American.

 During her senior year in 2024, she started all 65 games at third base, and hit .399 with 18 home runs, 16 doubles, four triples, 61 RBIs, 64 runs scored and an .803 slugging percentage.
 Defensively she had a .964 fielding percentage with 37 putouts, 95 assists and only five errors.
 She helped lead Oklahoma to fourth consecutive national championship.
 Following the season she was named an all-Big 12 first team honoree and an NFCA first team All-American for the second consecutive year.
 She was also named NCAA Division I Softball Academic All-America Team Member of the Year.
 She finished her career at Oklahoma with a .395 batting average, 49 home runs and 167 RBI in 188 games.

 On March 20, 2024, Brito was named an ambassador for BSN Sports' SURGE program.
 SURGE stands for Strength, Unity, Resilience, Growth, and Equity, and aims to empower girls to stay in sports.

+Professional career

+On December 1, 2025, Britto was drafted fifth overall by the Blaze in the AUSL allocation draft.

+International career

+On August 3, 2026, Brito won a gold medal representing the United States at the USA Softball International Cup.